PatrycjaBlaszkowska/gwent-memory-game/README.md

 ### Fonts

-#### As my main font I used custom "The Witcher Font" to improve user experiance and make him feel more like in the "The Witcher 3" video game.
+#### As my main font, I used custom "The Witcher Font" to improve the user experience and make him feel more like in the "The Witcher 3" video game.

 *More about this font in credits section*

 #### Roboto :

-I used "Roboto" Google Font as a callback font in case my custom one won't load.
-I decided to use it as it's one of the most popular and user-friendly fonts.
+I used "Roboto" Google Font as a callback font in case my custom one wouldn't load.
+I decided to use it because it's one of the most popular and user-friendly fonts.

 ### Images